wallarm/product-documentation/docs/latest/user-guides/events/analyze-attack.md

 ![!Dropped hits](../../images/user-guides/events/bruteforce-dropped-hits.png)

-To filter list of events so that it only displays the sampled hits, click the **Hits sampling is enabled** notification.
-The `sampled` attribute will be [added](../search-and-filters/use-search.md#search-for-sampled-hits) to the search field and the list of events will display only the sampled hits.
+To filter the list of events so that it only displays the sampled hits, click the **Hits sampling is enabled** notification.
+The `sampled` attribute will be [added](../search-and-filters/use-search.md#search-for-sampled-hits) to the search field, and the list of events will display only the sampled hits.

 !!! info "Displaying dropped hits in the event list"
     Since dropped hits are not uploaded to the Wallarm Cloud, certain hits or whole attacks can be absent in the list of events.